 The ASHRAE Standard 62.1 set the guidelines on the air quality in hospital facilities.
 It ensures that a hospital must have a proper control measure.
 It should provide air free of dust, dirt, odor, chemical, and radioactive pollutants.

 It should have appropriate outdoor air treatment.
 It contains bacteria, viruses, molds, and chemicals.
 If left untreated, it could spread the infection to patients.
-These are harmful, especially those suffering from cardiopulmonary, respiratory, or pulmonary conditions.
+These are harmful, especially for those suffering from cardiopulmonary, respiratory, or pulmonary conditions.

 AKCP HVAC Monitoring Systems